-Kill the provided task (job, process, or thread).
+Kill the provided task (job or process).

 #include <zircon/syscalls.h> zx_status_t zx_task_kill(zx_handle_t handle);

 This asynchronously kills the given process or job and its children recursively, until the entire task tree rooted at handle is dead.
 Killing a thread is not supported.

 It is possible to wait for the task to be dead via the ZX_TASK_TERMINATED signal.
 When the procedure completes, as observed by the signal, the task and all its children are considered to be in the dead state and most operations will no longer succeed.

 If handle is a job and the syscall is successful, the job cannot longer be used to create new processes.